 My connection with the cancer community is both personal and professional.
 Cancer has been a large factor in my life from an early age, affecting family and friends in various degrees without reservation or discrimination.
-My paternal grandfather lost his battle with colorectal cancer the day after my 4th birthday, and over the course of the next few years, I lost two of my uncles to pancreatic cancer and lung cancer, respectively.
-When I was in middle school and high school, two of my childhood best friends had scares with cancer.
+My paternal grandfather lost his battle with colorectal cancer the day after my 4th birthday, and over the course of the next few years, I lost, on my mother's side, a great uncle to pancreatic cancer and a great aunt to colon cancer.
+When I was in middle school and high school, two of my childhood best friends had cancer scares.
 Going into my senior year at Auburn University, I lost my great uncle, who had stepped into my grandfather’s role in our family after he’d passed away and was one of my closest relationships in my family, to stage IV prostate cancer, and his death catalyzed a shift within me to get more heavily involved in the cancer community.
 In high school, I participated in fundraising and volunteering with St. Jude’s Children Hospital and local nursing home patients, but following my great uncle’s death, I have gotten more involved in supporting Children’s Hospital at Midtown Medical Center at Columbus Regional Health through Auburn University’s Dance Marathon and Blair E. Batson Children’s Hospital through the University of Mississippi’s RebelTHON, as well as looking into local volunteer options through the American Cancer Society.

 Why are you traveling 4,000 miles this summer with the Ulman Foundation?